eaton/list_formatter/README.txt

 For multi-value fields, each field value becomes a list item.
 For long text fields, each line becomes a list item.

-Textformatter also provides hooks (see textformatter.api.php) so that other modules can register and implement listings for their field data.
-The textformatter_contrib module provides some implementations.
+List formatter also provides hooks (see list_formatter.api.php) so that other modules can register and implement listings for their field data.
+The list_formatter_contrib module provides some implementations.
 This is bundled with this module.
 Currently entityreference, node reference, and link fields are supported.